Subject Leader- Mrs L Knight

 Implementation:

-Pupils are encouraged to broaden and deepen knowledge whilst showing a positive attitude to learning.
-In key stage 2 we secure pupils’ knowledge gained at lower school and often go beyond the prescribed learning in the national curriculum for year 5 and 6 as we have access to fantastic resources including four fully equipped science labs.
-We make use of specialist teaching and knowledge to develop our curriculum at key stage 2 to give pupils opportunities to work scientifically and use specialist science equipment.
-In key stage 3 we follow a three year key stage 3 programme with years 7 and 8 taught here and year 9 taught at our local upper schools.
-This allows us to deepen pupils’ scientific knowledge to ensure that they fully grasp the key concepts which will help them to become independent and confident scientists.
+In key stage 3 we follow a three-year key stage 3 programme.
+This allows us to deepen pupilsâ scientific knowledge to ensure that they fully grasp the key concepts which will help them to become independent and confident scientists.
 Lessons use the Edward Peake lesson structure to ensure that pupils are fully supported and challenged to achieve their very best.

-Live: Ensure pupils develop scientific investigation skills, an enquiring mind and high quality communication skills which they can apply to lifelong learning so that they can make an active contribution to society.
-Love: Broaden pupils’ horizons by giving them opportunities to explore current environmental, global and scientific issues in order for them to better understand the world they live in.
-Learn: Develop independent, confident and successful scientists who achieve the best possible academic standards, whatever their starting point.
+Live: Ensure pupils develop scientific investigation skills, an enquiring mind and high quality communication skills which they can apply to lifelong learning so that they can make an active contribution to society. | Love: Broaden pupilsâ horizons by giving them opportunities to explore current environmental, global and scientific issues in order for them to better understand the world they live in. | Learn: Develop independent, confident and successful scientists who achieve the best possible academic standards, whatever their starting point. | |

-In the classroom To excite children about science and the scientific understanding of our universe through multimedia teaching and learning experience.
+In the classroom | To excite children about science and the scientific understanding of our universe through multimedia teaching and learning experience.

-Adults use open ended questions to challenge and lead students thinking ensuring that misconceptions are dealt with at an early stage.
+Adults use open ended questions to challenge and lead students thinking ensuring that misconceptions are dealt with at an early stage. |

 Recognise that science has the means to help our community to develop and improve.